wwwweb/CRMod/README.md

 ### 💬 Chat Commands

 Every great battle deserves a chronicle.
 Adds commands for reporting to in-game chat.
+Reports can posted to chat, clipboard or directly to Discord

 | Command | Effect |
 |---|---|